SNP propose changes to gender recognition reforms after largest ever rebellion

-NICOLA Sturgeon's government has proposed changes to its gender recognition reforms weeks after the SNP suffered its biggest revolt at Holyrood on any issue in 15 years.
+NICOLA Sturgeon's government has proposed changes to its gender recognition reforms less than two weeks after the SNP suffered its biggest revolt at Holyrood on any issue in 15 years.

-Social justice secretary Shona Robison has tabled an amendment to the legislation which would give sheriffs the power to block "fraudulent" applications or application where it was felt the person did not understand the consequences of the process.
+Social justice secretary Shona Robison has tabled an amendment which would give sheriffs the power to block "fraudulent" applications or applications where it was felt the person did not understand the consequences of the process.

-The bill makes it easier for transgender people to change their legal sex, removing the need for a psychiatric diagnosis of gender dysphoria, reducing the time someone must live in their acquired gender before they can apply, from two years to three months, and dropping the age at which people can apply from 18 to 16, in line with wider Scots law on legal capacity.
+The Gender Recognition Reform Bill makes it easier for transgender people to change their legal sex, removing the need for a psychiatric diagnosis of gender dysphoria, reducing the time someone must live in their acquired gender before they can apply, from two years to three months, and dropping the age at which people can apply from 18 to 16, in line with wider Scots law on legal capacity.

+The bill also introduces a mandatory three month reflection period and a requirement for the applicant to confirm after the end of that period that they wish to proceed with the application before the application can be determined.

+It comes after many transgender people have said the current process is overly medicalised, complex, intrusive and invasive.

 But some opponents of the reforms are concerned about their possible impact on the rights of women to have single sex spaces and services under equality legislation.

-Concerns have also been raised by opponents of the reforms that "bad actors" such as men who want to prey sexually on women seeking access to services designed for women.
+Concerns have also been raised by critics that "bad actors" such as men who would seek to access services for women in order to prey sexually on them, or male prisoners hoping to get moved to a women's prison either to target women or to carry out their sentence in what they may consider a less challenging regime.

-In one of her amendments to the bill Ms Robison has proposed giving sheriffs powers to block the application for a gender recognition certificate on a number of grounds including if "the application for the certificate is fraudulent", or "the applicant is incapable of understanding the effect of obtaining the certificate".
+In one of her amendments to the bill Ms Robison has tried to address these fears by proposing to give sheriffs powers to block the application for a gender recognition certificate on a number of grounds including if "the application for the certificate is fraudulent" or "the applicant is incapable of understanding the effect of obtaining the certificate".

+During the debate on stage one of the bill Ms Robison acknowledged the concerns made by critics.

+"I know that, where people have concerns about the reforms, they generally centre on the potential impact on women and girls with regard to their ability to safely and confidently access single-sex services and spaces, to be accommodated safely in prisons and to participate fairly in sport," she told MSPs on October 27.

+"I am sympathetic to those concerns because I know from my own experience, and from years of working to improve women’s rights, that women and girls still face inequality and an increased risk of harm in Scotland today."

-Ahead of the bill being voted on by MSPs last month Ash Regan, the community safety minister, quit, prompting the First Minister to accuse her of failing to raise her concerns with colleagues.
+Ahead of the bill being voted on by MSPs Ash Regan, the community safety minister, quit, prompting First Minister Nicola Sturgeon to accuse her of failing to raise her concerns with colleagues.
 Seven SNP members voted against the party whip and two abstained.
+However, the bill was voted through stage one.

-The SNP MSP Christine Grahame has also put down an amendment to the bill proposing Scots aged 16 and 17 would have to live in their acquired gender six months, rather than three, in order to receive a gender recognition certificate.
+As the bill progresses through Holyrood, the SNP MSP Christine Grahame has also put down an amendment proposing Scots aged 16 and 17 would have to live in their acquired gender six months, rather than three, in order to receive a gender recognition certificate.

 Ms Grahame has also proposed what she believes is a further safeguard for people in this age group.